GageGotya/GageGotya/README.md

 ---

 ### 🛠️ What I Do
-- 🔐 Specialize in offensive security & penetration testin
+- 🔐 Specialize in offensive security & penetration testing
 - 🧠 VP of the CyberSec Club at ACC
 - 💥 Compete in CTFs and break stuff for fun (and knowledge)
 - ⚙️ Currently building an AI-powered assistant similair to J.A.R.V.I.S from Iron Man